Jestin James

 Projected Impact — Validated Through User Research

 The redesign has not yet launched.
-Instead of post-launch metrics, the projections below come from a structured pre-launch research programme: 22 moderated usability sessions across UAE, KSA and Egypt, task-based prototype testing, funnel analysis across 450K+ historical sessions, and intent-to-use benchmarking against comparable instalment markets.
-Each figure reflects observed behaviour inside the prototype or modelled outcomes from research signals.
+In place of post-launch metrics, the figures below come from a structured pre-launch research programme: 22 moderated usability sessions across UAE, KSA and Egypt, task-based prototype testing, funnel analysis across 450K+ historical sessions, and intent-to-use benchmarking against comparable instalment markets.

 +24%